aehilla/data310_spring2020/feb3_responses_updated.md

 |Moon| 2.500  | 1.578        | Bad deal|
 |New Pt.
 Comfort| 2.290   | 2.667        |Good deal|

-To get these predictions, the model takes three input arrays:
+To get these predictions, the model takes the following input arrays:

 ```
   # number of bedrooms: